bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/install.md

 - mount --bind /dev/pts ~(/mnt/bedrock/var/chroot/client~)/dev/pts
 - chroot ~(/mnt/bedrock/var/chroot/client~) /bin/sh

 From there, run whatever commands are necessary to install the kernel.
-When you have finished, run the following commands:
+For example, for x86_64 Debian-based client run `{class="rcmd"} apt-get install linux-image-amd64`, or for an Arch Linux client run `{class="rcmd"} pacman -S linux`.
+When you have finished, run the following commands to clean up:

 - {class="rcmd"}
 - exit   #(to leave the chroot)